 Consider the upfront costs of moving

 You must pay your deposit before you move, so make sure you have enough saved to cover it.
-Your deposit will normally be about 6 weeks rent, and you will get it back at the end of your tenancy, ensuring you have stuck to your contractual agreements.
-You will also have some agency fees to pay upfront which you should budget for in advance.
+Your deposit will normally be about 5 weeks rent, and you will get it back at the end of your tenancy, ensuring you have stuck to your contractual agreements.
 Furthermore, if you’re moving a lot of stuff you may want to consider the costs for removal hire.

 Don’t be afraid to ask questions about your tenancy agreement